Welcome to Aitken Creek Primary School

 We have specific policies, procedures and training in place that support our leadership team, staff and volunteers to achieve these commitments.

 The relationship between the staff, students and parents is a fundamental strength at Aitken Creek Primary School.
 The school enjoys community involvement.
 Parent involvement and participation in a variety of school activities is a significant feature of our school life and is actively encouraged and greatly valued.
-At Aitken Creek we conduct Parent Information sessions around how to best support your child at home with Literacy and Numeracy.
-This benefits our students through them receiving a consistent approach to learning both at school and home.
+At Aitken Creek we offer Parent Information sessions around how to best support your child at home with Literacy and Numeracy, parenting programs such as Tuning Into Kids as well as specific sessions targeting common parent needs.
+These sessions benefit our students by strengthening our school and family links.

 The strong partnership with the YMCA Early Learning Centre located on our grounds, provides community and children’s services in the one location and operate the school’s out of school care program.
 Further links with the Shire of Hume, local kindergartens, network schools and the Axiom consortium will strengthen our community involvement.